foldedtoad/dwm1001/README.md

 * Change hardware-related reference to Device Tree Symbolics (DTS).
 Some DTS symbols were already being used, but there were a few cases which needed to be converted.

 * The Bluetooth example has been completely replaced with a new example.
 The original BLE support used what appeared to be a BLE-SIG defined UUID, named `dps`, a 16-bit UUID, which is no longer available in Zephyr.
-This example used a custom 128-bit UUID for both the DWM1001 service and characteristics.
+This example uses a custom 128-bit UUID for both the DWM1001 service and characteristics.
 This serves as a better starting-point example, as most developers will interested in custom BLE services/charactersistics.
-Please use the Nordic mobile utility "nrf-connect" to interact with this new version, or (better) write a mobile app.

 * The original code had comment lines which extended well past 80 columns.
-This is very inconvienent for development within VMs on laptops.
-So the code has been reformatted to 80-column max lines.
+This is very inconvienent for development within VMs on laptops where screen real-estate limited.
+So the code was reformatted to 80-column max lines.
 It's just easier to read and understand: that is the point of examples, right?!

 ## Getting Started